 There is no greater city to learn and do ministry than New Orleans.

 Equip means to prepare, provide, or supply.
 The Equip Ministry Residency is designed for individuals to serve in the church, gain first-hand ministry experience, acquire a missional mindset and participate in leadership coaching.
 The goal of the Equip Residency is to discover leaders, develop them into multiplying leaders, and deploy them as ministry leaders, church planters and church planting team members.

 Southern Baptists have strategically set out to see a church planting movement take place across highly populated urban cities across North America.
 New Orleans, along with 31 other strategic cities, was designated as a Send City in 2013 resulting in a passionate focus to mobilize churches to plant churches in the city that care forgot.

-Lakeshore Church is in partnership with the New Orleans Baptist Theological Seminary (NOBTS), the Cecil B. Day Center for Church Planting and the North American Mission Board (NAMB) to provide accredited academic training in conjunction with Church Planting Pipeline and Send Network Training.
+Lakeshore Church is in partnership with the New Orleans Baptist Theological Seminary (NOBTS), the Cecil B. Day Center for Church Planting and the North American Mission Board (NAMB) to provide accredited academic training in conjunction with Multiplication Pipeline and Send Network Training.
 Qualified students may earn up to nineteen hours towards their graduate degree and up to eighteen hours towards a bachelor’s degree.
 Students must be admitted as Leavell College or NOBTS students through the normal admissions process and register for the appropriate classes.

 Graduate students completing the Send Network training through NAMB can receive credit for Mentoring in Gospel Ministry (3 or 6 hours per semester; 12 hours total), as well as Supervised Ministry 1 (2 hours), Supervised Ministry 2 (2 hours), and Church Leadership and Administration (3 hours).
 This can give the students up to 19 hours total credit.

-Graduate students completing the Church Planting Pipeline through NAMB can receive credit for Mentoring in Gospel Ministry (3 or 6 hours per semester; 12 hours total), as well as Supervised Ministry 1 (2 hours), Supervised Ministry 2 (2 hours), and Discipleship Strategies (2 hours).
+Graduate students completing the Multiplication Pipeline through NAMB can receive credit for Mentoring in Gospel Ministry (3 or 6 hours per semester; 12 hours total), as well as Supervised Ministry 1 (2 hours), Supervised Ministry 2 (2 hours), and Discipleship Strategies (2 hours).
 This can give the students up to 18 hours total credit.